chunglim/foolmath/README.md

 ### **The first equation we learnt in kindergartens**

 The simplest equation $1+1=2$, we were taught in our kindergartens, seems wrong.
-Here, we prove the same way.
+Here, we prove the same way we previously did.

 ```math
 \begin{alignat*}{5}